firebotQL/CompAInion/README.md

 I hope you find CompAInion helpful in your day-to-day browsing.
 It's still a work in progress, and I'm looking forward to making it even better!

-**NOTE: Project is still in early stages, and many bugs needs weeding out, feel free to see some of them on the very bottom of this readme**
+**NOTE: The project is in its early stages and there are several bugs that need attention.
+You'll find a list of known issues and future enhancements at the end of this README.**

 ## Table of Contents